Today I talk to you about how to prepare your trip!

-Usually, when I travel, I tend to schedule a minimum (circuit / accommodation).
+Usually, when I travel, I tend to prepare a minimum (circuit / accommodation).
 I know vaguely the main points of interest.
 Then, once I’m on the spot, I decide what to do/see according to the weather, my mood day.
 Yes, because we don’t get up every day like “hey today I really want to hike”.
 And I like doing a mix, visits, walks, chill at the beach.

 (My little foot on a Sri Lanka’s beach)

 Of course I have a (veeeery long) list of places / countries that I dream to visit.
 I made a Europe Bucket list not long ago.
 But sometimes I can have a crush on a pics seen on Instagram / Facebook and I rush headlong in this destination.